cpske/ISP/web/django.md

 ## Videos

 * [Django Crash Course](https://www.youtube.com/watch?v=D6esTdOLXh4) on Youtube (1:08:00).
    - Django is MTV framework.
 "V" is "View controller" or "business logic layer" (I don't agree with "business logic" part).
-"T" is presentation layer.
+"T" is "template" or the presentation layer.
-   - Includes (boring) instructions to install Python, XAMPP on Windows.
+   - Video includes boring instructions to install Python, XAMPP on Windows.
-   - You don't need "phpmyadmin".
-For learning, using Sqlite is simpler.
+   - You don't need "phpmyadmin" or MySQL.
+For learning, the the use SQLite database.
    - **Don't use MySQL root user for database access.** Bad habit and lazy.

 ## Learning Python